Astralem/improvement/career/Cisco_Networking_Academy/cisco_networkingbasics_M6.md

-# 🌐 Network Media Types
+# 📘 MODULE 6: NETWORK MEIDA

 Communication in a network relies on **media**—the physical or wireless channel through which data is transmitted from **source to destination**.